granttowers/Project_2/README.md

 Data Visualisation Requirements:
-- We will add tomorrow.
+- Dual Dataset Doughtnut - Injury Mechanism and Injury Nature combined - Top 5 of each, then rest combined.
--
+- Stacked Bar - Incidents by Month (x-axis), Incident Activity (y-axis).
--
+- Horizonal Bar - Incidents by Category.
--
+- Data Table - showing Mine Details etc.
--
+- To be added if time permits.

 Data Transformation Requirements:
-- To be added.
+- Additional Data Transformation to be added for injury_body_part and injury_nature

 This file contains: